RobIsaTeam/courses/_posts/2016-02-08-4-threejs-introduction-to-javascript.markdown

 })
 {%endhighlight%}

-...perform any operation on each element in the list:
+...perform any operation on each element in the array:

 {%highlight javascript%}
 var royal_names_of_pets = pets.map(function(element_in_object) {